 A.3.15 Did the company vote by poll (as opposed to by show of hands) for all resolutions at the most recent AGM?
-N/A Not applicable for Class 1 A.3.16 Does the company disclose that it has appointed an independent party (scrutineers/inspectors) to count and/or validate the votes at the AGM?
-N/A Not applicable for Class 1 A.3.17 OECD Principle II (C): (1) Shareholders should be furnished with sufficient and timely information concerning the date, location and agenda of general meetings, as well as full and timely N/A Not applicable for Class 1 A.3.18 Do companies provide at least 21 days nformation regarding the issues to be decided at the meeting.
+OECD Principle II (C) N/A Not applicable for Class 1 A.3.16 Does the company disclose that it has appointed an independent party (scrutineers/inspectors) to count and/or validate the votes at the AGM?
+N/A Not applicable for Class 1 A.3.17 Does the company make publicly available by the next working day the result of the votes taken during the most recent AGM for all resolutions?
+OECD Principle II (C): (1) Shareholders should be furnished with sufficient and timely information concerning the date, location and agenda of general meetings, as well as full and N/A Not applicable for Class 1 A.3.18 Do companies provide at least 21 days' notice for all resolutions? timely information regarding the issues to be decided at the meeting.
 N The Company endeavors to release the notice in accordance with the bylaws.
 A.3.19 Does the company provide the rationale and explanation for each agenda item which require shareholders' approval in the notice of AGM/circulars and/or the accompanying statement?
 N

-A.4 Markets for corporate control should be

-allowed to function in an efficient and

-transparent manner.

-A.4.1 In cases of mergers, acquisitions and/or takeovers requiring shareholders approval, does the board of directors/commissioners of the offeree company appoint an independent party to evaluate the fairness of the transaction price?
-OECD Principle II (E): Markets for corporate control should be allowed to function in an efficient and transparent manner.
+A.4 Markets for corporate control should be allowed to function in an efficient and transparent manner.
+A.4.1 In cases of mergers, acquisitions and/or takeovers requiring shareholders' approval, does the board of directors/commissioners of the offeree company appoint an independent party to evaluate the fairness of the transaction price?
+OECD Principle II (E):Markets for corporate control should be allowed to function in an efficient and transparent manner.
 (1) The rules and procedures governing the acquisition of corporate control in the capital markets, and extraordinary transactions such as mergers, and sales of substantial portions of corporate assets, should be clearly articulated and disclosed so that investors understand their rights and recourse.
 Transactions should occur at transparent prices and under fair conditions that protect the rights of all shareholders according to their class.
-N/A Not applicable for Class 1 A.5 The exercise of ownership rights by all shareholders, including institutional investors, should be facilitated.
-A.5.1 Does the Company publicly disclose OECD Principle II (F):

-The exercise of ownership rights by all shareholders,

-including institutional investors, should be facilitated.

-Not applicable for Class 1
+N/A Not applicable for Class 1

+A.5 The exercise of ownership rights by all shareholders, including institutional investors, should be facilitated.
+A.5.1 Does the Company publicly disclose policy/practice to encourage shareholders including institutional shareholders to attend the general meetings or engagement with the Company?
+OECD Principle II (F): The exercise of ownership rights by all shareholders, including institutional investors, should be facilitated.
+N/A Not applicable for Class 1
-N/A

-policy/practice to encourage

-Company?

-shareholders including institutional

-shareholders to attend the general meetings or engagement with the